|Best overall||My Weigh KD8000 Kitchen Scale||SEE IT||

 The big Polder scale accurately weighs ingredients and the size makes it easy to provide accurate measurements to scale your recipes.
 If you want a great scale for the whole family that is simple to use and tackles large meals, the Polder is a reliable and readable option.

-Best kitchen scale for apartments: Taylor 11-Pound Digital Food Scale USB
+Best for beginner bakers: Taylor 11-Pound Digital Food Scale USB

 Taylor Precision Products

 The Taylor kitchen scale runs on a battery charged via USB-C cable.
 That means you can put this scale exactly where it needs to be without worrying about power cords.
 This is great for apartment chefs and those with tiny kitchens.
 Go ahead and bring the ingredients into the dining room or living room or wherever there is space to work.
 The scale runs for a week with a full charge.
 The stainless steel tray is removable for easy cleaning and the display is big and bold.
 The modern black style may clash with country kitchens, but it’s a great design for more contemporary spaces.

 Best budget: Etekcity Food Kitchen Scale